 While their basic method for computing these probabilities is a bit shaky, here’s how they do it.
 In order to determine the possible range of values for many constants, scientists make relatively reasonable assumptions about their natural limits.
 For example, they assume that the upper limit of a particle’s mass is when it would be so large that it would no longer be a particle but would become a black hole.
 After determining a range of values, they usually assume that all numbers in the allowed range have equally likely probabilities, which is also a fairly reasonable assumption given no evidence to the contrary.
 Of course, it’s still an assumption.

-Returning to the analogy of the lottery, even if we don't know the quantity of balls of each number, we can try to roughly approximate the probability of randomly getting a 137 as follows.
+Returning to the analogy of the lottery, even if we don't know the number of balls of each number, we can try to roughly approximate the probability of randomly getting a 137 as follows.
 First, if we see that the balls seem to have space for three digits, we may assume that the range of possible lottery numbers is 000-999.
 Second, since we have no idea just how many balls there are of each number, our best assumption is that there is roughly the same quantity of each number.
 Based on these tenuous assumptions, we can make an educated guess that the probability of randomly getting a 137 is approximately 1/1000.

 We want to emphasize that the challenge of defining a natural range and probability distribution for the constants is only a problem for those people, like multiverse scientists, who try to explain the values of the constants by chance alone.
 Now, it’s true that some people even present the fine tuning argument from a probabilistic perspective, and this is in fact how you’ll often see it presented, but we think that this misses the heart of the mystery of the constants, in addition to running into this problem.